 - Strengthen your ability to translate research knowledge into end-use application

-- Improve your professional skills while working towards project goals and milestones
+- Improve your professional skills while progressing towards project goals and milestones

 - Establish and enhance your industry networks.